 The DuSable Museum was founded in 1961 by Dr. Margaret Burroughs and other leading Chicago citizens to preserve and interpret experiences and achievements of people of African descent.
 The Museum is dedicated to the collection, documentation, preservation and study of the history and culture of Africans and African Americans.
 The DuSable Museum is proud of its diverse holdings that number more than 15,000 pieces and include paintings, sculpture, print works and historical memorabilia.
 Special exhibitions, workshops and lectures are featured to highlight works by particular artists, historical events or collections on loan from individuals or institutions.
 The Museum’s namesake is Jean Baptiste Point DuSable, who in 1779, established the trading post and permanent settlement which would become known as Chicago.

-To take advantage of this webcast, you will need internet access.
+To take advantage of these webcasts, you will need internet access.

 4 min read

 Black History Month serves as an annual opportunity to reflect on the impact African Americans have had on this country’s past and celebrate their impact on the future.
 Five PNC employees shared who has motivated them, inspired their careers and what it means to find allyship and support at work.